Your Impact

 Catholic Extension Society was able to emerge as the pivotal organization in this recovery for two main reasons.

-The first is that Catholic Extension Society has supported Puerto Rico for more than 115 years, dating back to its earliest years as a territory of the United States.
+The first is that the Catholic Extension Society has supported Puerto Rico for over 115 years, dating back to its earliest years as a U.S. territory.

 Catholic Extension Society makes routine trips to Puerto Rico, such as when our president, Father Jack Wall, and chancellor, Cardinal Blase Cupich, visited a damaged school in Vega Baja.